To Impute or not to Impute? Missing Data in Treatment Effect Estimation: Related work

 We discuss two major perspectives in missingness in a causal setting: {\it $m$-graphs}, and ignorability when there is missingness.
 A more extensive overview is included in \Cref{app:related_work,app:CIT_CIO}.

 {\bf {\em m}-graphs.} An $m$-graph is a graphical model \cite{koller2009probabilistic, pearl2009causality} which explicitly includes missingness indicators as variables \cite{mohan2021graphical}.
-Naturally, this is related as the way in which we describe MCM, is through an $m$-graph.
-Using an $m$-graph, one can determine whether or not an effect is identifiable \cite{pearl2009causality}.
-While this has received some attention in in graphical causality \cite{shpitser2015missing, mohan2014graphical, mohan2013missing} which aims to recover identifiability in MAR and MNAR settings or perform structure learning despite missingness \cite{gain2018structure, kyono2021miracle}, $m$-graphs remain relatively underexplored in a potential outcomes setting, as we have.
+Naturally, this is related as the way in which we describe MCM is through an $m$-graph.
+Using an $m$-graph, one determines whether or not an effect is identifiable \cite{pearl2009causality}.
+While this has received some attention in graphical causality \cite{shpitser2015missing, mohan2014graphical, mohan2013missing} which aims to recover identifiability in MAR and MNAR settings or perform structure learning despite missingness \cite{gain2018structure, kyono2021miracle}, $m$-graphs remain relatively underexplored in a potential outcomes setting, as we have.
 Note that none of the aforementioned works consider partial imputation, specifically to correctly identify a causal effect.
+A more in-depth discussion can be found in \Cref{app:related_work}.

 {\bf Conditional independence.} \Cref{assum:ignorability} is needed to identify a treatment effect.
-However, through an $m$-graph, we find that \cref{assum:ignorability} may become unrealistic when there is missingness.
+However, through an $m$-graph, we find that \cref{assum:ignorability} may become unrealistic when there is missingness as it requires the fully observed $X$ which we do not have access to.
 To our knowledge, \citet{mayer2020doubly} was the first to use $m$-graphs depicting the PO setting (although no mention of $m$-graphs were made in their paper), and we know of none who has done so since.
 As such, \citet{mayer2020doubly} is by far the most related work to ours, and we compare with them extensively in \Cref{app:CIT_CIO}. \citet{mayer2020doubly} propose two $m$-graphs for CIT and CIO (\cref{eq:CIT,eq:CIO}), included in \cref{fig:CIT:perm:original,fig:CIO:perm:original}, respectively.
 In \Cref{app:CIT_CIO}, we argue that neither of these $m$-graphs can exist in practice.
-Furthermore \cref{fig:CIT:perm:original,fig:CIO:perm:original}, only take into account missingness that causes treatment, but not the reverse, making CIT and CIO much more restrictive, as we have discussed above.
+Furthermore, \cref{fig:CIT:perm:original,fig:CIO:perm:original} only take into account missingness that causes treatment, but not the reverse, making CIT and CIO much more restrictive, as discussed above.

 Recent work by \citet{zhao2021adjust} also concerns treatment effects with missingness.
 While their method makes strict assumptions (such as randomised treatments), they do make an interesting observation: by specifically violating their assumption that treatment does not cause missingness, there seems to be an additional source of bias \citep[Appendix S1]{zhao2021adjust} (despite random treatment assignment).
 However, they do not offer a remedy as we do, but only acknowledge that this may happen.